PlaidCloud/website/content/en/docs/concepts/storage/persistent-volumes.md

 {{< feature-state for_k8s_version="v1.18" state="stable" >}}

-Kubernetes supports two `volumeModes` of PersistentVolumes: `Filesystem` and `Block`.
+PlaidCloud supports two `volumeModes` of PersistentVolumes: `Filesystem` and `Block`.

 `volumeMode` is an optional API parameter.
 `Filesystem` is the default mode used when `volumeMode` parameter is omitted.

 A volume with `volumeMode: Filesystem` is *mounted* into Pods into a directory.
-If the volume is backed by a block device and the device is empty, Kubernetes creates a filesystem on the device before mounting it for the first time.
+If the volume is backed by a block device and the device is empty, PlaidCloud creates a filesystem on the device before mounting it for the first time.

 You can set the value of `volumeMode` to `Block` to use a volume as a raw block device.